Whether this stream is inbound or outbound

 Returns a promise that resolves when the stream can accept new data or rejects if the stream is closed or reset before this occurs.

 an internal buffer.
-If the buffer size reaches maxReadBufferLength
+If the buffer size reaches maxReadBufferLength, the

 stream will be reset and a StreamAbortEvent emitted.